-Alignment with constitutional role in the branch of government 0 Examining complaints about legislation falls within the primary roles of Parliament to legislate and maintain public trust in government by holding the Executive to account.
+· · · · · · · · · · · · · · · · · · · Alignment with constitutional role in the branch of government 0 Examining complaints about legislation falls within the primary roles of Parliament to legislate and maintain public trust in government by holding the Executive to account.
 Parliament can therefore make value judgements or reflect public concerns about existing or proposed legislation in line with its current constitutional role and other responsibilities.
 Some existing recourse mechanisms (such as the RRC) are situated in Parliament.
-Variable depending on design The various proposed approaches for this option largely align with the Executive's constitutional role of administering the law.
+The various proposed approaches for this option largely align with the Executive's constitutional role of administering the law.
 Having a statutory officer within a government agency is a model that has several precedents.
 The Board model gives the proposed recourse mechanism a higher degree of independence from government, although the extent of this is not yet clear and subject to further detailed design decisions.
-(9(2)(h) 9(2)(h) - [9(2)(h) Timeliness 0 Variable depending on design Without additional resourcing, expanding the role of the RRC may result in less timely responses to complaints, as it may be a substantial addition to the Committee's workload.
-A separate Parliamentary mechanism reviewing primary legislation may improve timeliness as it would have a narrower scope, and specific purpose and resourcing.
-All models proposed would be newly established recourse mechanisms, with specific scope, resourcing, capacity and capability to review complaints about regulation.
-This is likely to result in more timely consideration of complaints than the status quo where a person may raise a complaint in a channel which has a multitude of other responsibilities and functions (such as a responsible Minister or agency).
-9(2)(h) There may be significant waiting time for complaints to be considered and for a response or outcome, in part due to the higher level of formality for court processes.
-If a specialist tribunal model was established, this may result in more timely consideration of complaints, assessments and outcomes, compared to the courts.
-Costs 0 As the RRC has an existing mandate to review complaints in relation to secondary legislation, it could be efficient to strengthen or scale up the role of the RRC as it provides existing architecture.
+[Redacted content 9(2)(h)] [R Timeliness 0 Variable depending on design Without additional resourcing, expanding the role of the RRC may result in less timely responses to complaints, as it may be a substantial addition to the Committee's workload.
+A separate Parliamentary mechanism reviewing primary legislation may improve timeliness as it would have a narrower scope, and specific purpose and resourcing. + All models proposed would be newly established recourse mechanisms, with specific scope, resourcing, capacity and capability to review complaints about regulation.
+This is likely to result in more timely consideration of complaints than the status quo where a person may raise a complaint in a channel which has a multitude of other responsibilities and functions (such as a responsible Minister or agency) [Redacted content 9(2)(h)] Costs 0 As the RRC has an existing mandate to review complaints in relation to secondary legislation, it could be efficient to strengthen or scale up the role of the RRC as it provides existing architecture.
 Conversely, this could be a substantial new role for the RRC with practical cost considerations around how it the role would be expanded.
 It could create substantially more work, A new recourse mechanism within the Executive ranges from significant to more modest extra costs (for instance, if a statutory officer is appointed).
 Costs will be highly dependent on the volume of complaints and how they are dealt with.
 Estimations for a Regulatory Standards Board could be around \$1.8m per annum based on 20 findings a year.
-Establishing a separate adjudicative, regulatory-focused tribunal will involve significant cost.
-This cost may or may not be justified depending on the volume of complaints.
-There is also the potential for significant increased costs if the courts are involved in assessing consistency of legislation, which would have flow-on impacts to the public as it may limit other work agencies can carry out.
+[Redacted content 9(2)(h)]